micado-scale/ansible-micado/README.md

 cp sample-hosts hosts
 vi hosts
 ```
 Edit the `hosts` file to set ansible variables for MiCADO master machine.
 Update the following parameters: ansible_host=*IP*, ansible_connection=*ssh* and ansible_user=*YOUR SUDOER ACCOUNT*.
+To specify the listening port of the MiCADO web interface, please edit the web_listening_port parameter, which defaults to the default HTTPS port (443/TCP).
 Please, revise the other parameters as well, however in most cases the default values are correct.

 #### Step 6: Start the installation of MiCADO master.